George Corona | Kelly Services

 Mr. Corona has successfully led Kelly to continuously transform and adapt in today’s highly competitive marketplace.
 As chief operating officer, he oversaw the transformation of Kelly’s operating models to align with market demands; sharpened the company’s focus on areas that can best deliver profitable growth; and pressed for increased efficiency in delivering excellent service to clients of all sizes.
 He serves as executive sponsor on some of Kelly’s largest accounts and has been pivotal in efforts to win, retain, and expand key client relationships.
 Mr. Corona brings deep operational and industry knowledge to his role as CEO.
 Staffing Industry Analysts named Mr. Corona to its 2018 Staffing 100 list, a recognition of the most influential people in the staffing industry, and to its 2017 list of influential European leaders, based on his impact on the workforce solutions ecosystem.

 Prior to joining Kelly, Mr. Corona held management roles at Digital Equipment Professional Services Group and Burroughs Corporation.
 He holds a master’s degree in business administration from Oakland University and a bachelor’s degree in business administration from Wayne State University.
+In 2018, he was appointed to the board of directors for the Detroit Regional Chamber of Commerce.
 He has served on the Federal Reserve Bank of Chicago’s Advisory Council on Agriculture, Small Business, and Labor.